 As we travel across the country engaging with supporters of the Jewish Democratic Council of America (JDCA), we have repeatedly heard a desire for factual information our supporters can use to refute false narratives about the Jewish electorate.
 Today’s newsletter aims to provide you with this information in the form of “frequently asked questions about the Jewish electorate.”
-If you find this useful, please share with others by forwarding this email to your network and consider supporting JDCA today.
+If you find this useful, please share with others by forwarding this email to your network.
 Read on for more…

 Last week the non-partisan Jewish Electorate Institute (JEI) released a poll providing valuable insight into the political preferences and priorities of the Jewish electorate.
 The poll has received significant attention by the media across the country and in Israel, and we are using this new data to answer some of the most frequently asked questions about the Jewish electorate:

 1) How do Jewish voters view President Trump?

 - 71 percent of Jewish voters disapprove of the job Trump is doing as president;